Sugar Bingo Review

 When we first heard about Sugar Bingo we were quite excited as it offered new players something different.
 Instead of the standard £5 or £10 first deposit requirement, newbies could instead give the site a try for just £1.
 This in our view was revolutionary as it's a lot more tempting to risk a quid than a tenner.

-Sugar Bingo is the latest addition to the United Bingo Network which includes Moon, Polo and Robin Hood.
-It operates on the Dragonfish/Cassava platform but is not part of the bigger group.
+Sugar Bingo is part of the United Bingo Network which includes Moon, Polo and Robin Hood.
+It operates on the Dragonfish platform but is not part of the bigger group.
 In essence it's simply a version of it's sister site covered in sweets and sugar.
+When you first visit you'll find a site with a Candyland nackdrop featuring a Gingerbread man.
+He's obviously terrorising the inhabitants of Candyland because he's huge compared to the houses in the town!
 Underneath there's nothing new!
 That's not to say you shouldn't choose to play at Sugar.

-Underneath the layers of sugar you'll find 75 and 90 ball games, free bingo and regular jackpots.
+Underneath the layers of sugar you'll also find 75 and 90 ball games, the new 52 ball Racing Sweets game, free bingo and regular jackpots.
 On the slots front there's Millionaire Genie, Sugar Train, Fluffy Favourites, Robin Hood, Starburst and Jack Hammer.
 Surprisingly the sweetie themed slots don't get a top billing!
-Also the site doesn't offer the free Sweetieland slots tournaments that you can find playing at other Dragonfish sites.
+Given The UKGC's latest clampdown on games that could appeal to children then that's probably a good thing.

 Overall we're indifferent about this brand.
 It could have been exciting had they stuck with the welcome offer of £1 as that was new and different.
 As is they've simply taken away Robin Hood and replaced him with sugary treats.
 Is that good enough to excite the online bingo player - we don't think so.
 On a positive note the site do run exclusives from their Facebook page but we'd like to see more on their actual bingo site before we acquire a taste for Sugar.